 As I mentioned before, 99.9% of the claims we deal with do require some type of supplement.
 Sometimes it’s a difference in part prices, sometimes it’s just missed damage, and sometimes the insurance just doesn’t want to pay for ALL the damage on the vehicle in hopes you’ll just take the money and run.

-Writing the estimate below what it’s actually going to cost to fix it is a method of ensuring you actually fix the car with that money instead of keeping the money and using it for something else.
+Writing the estimate below what it’s actually going to cost to fix is a method for insurance companies to make sure you actually fix the car with that money instead of keeping the money and using it for something else.

 Any way you look at it, just know that supplements are a daily thing in insurance claims and are especially common among hail damage claims.